-Microsoft's President Reflects On Cyberattack, Helping Pirates And The NSA
+Microsoft President Urges Nuclear-Like Limits On Cyberweapons

 Some victims were using computers that run on Windows XP, a 16-year-old operating system.
 In digital years, that's old.

-"It's worth remembering Windows XP not only came out six years before first iPhone.
+"It's worth remembering that Windows XP not only came out six years before first iPhone.
 It came out two months before the very first iPod.
 Think about how antiquated that feels to us today," Smith says.

 Because this attack is so contagious — it self-propagates, slithering from computer to computer without any human help — Microsoft decided it had to build a patch for that antique system too.
 Microsoft also found itself giving tech support to one more unusual group: thieves, people who used pirated, illegal copies of Windows.